rivernews/iriversland2-public/frontend/README.md

 # Iriversland

-Online portfolio repo.
+This is my online portfolio code base.
 To run this project locally, you'll have to prepare a database and provide the credentials.

 # Frontend